aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-type/_index.md

 ## Why determine geometry type?
 Knowing the geometry type (Point, LineString, Polygon, etc.) lets you write generic code that can handle any shape safely.
 It’s especially useful when you read unknown geometries from files (Shapefile, GeoJSON, etc.) and need to decide how to process each one.

+## Common Use Cases
+- **Mapping services** – Plotting a single location on a map tile.
+- **Geocoding results** – Storing the latitude/longitude returned from an address lookup.
+- **Spatial indexing** – Adding a point to an R‑tree for fast nearest‑neighbor queries.
+- **Data validation** – Ensuring incoming data contains a valid point before inserting it into a database.

 ## Prerequisites
 Before you start, make sure you have the following ready:

 ### .NET Environment Setup
 1. **Install .NET SDK** – download the latest SDK from the official .NET website or use your preferred package manager.
 2. **IDE Installation** – Visual Studio, JetBrains Rider, or any editor that supports C#.
 3. **Aspose.GIS Installation** – download and install Aspose.GIS for .NET from the provided [download link](https://releases.aspose.com/gis/net/).
 4. **API Documentation** – familiarize yourself with the [Aspose.GIS for .NET documentation](https://reference.aspose.com/gis/net/).